Richard Nelson (politician)

-Richard James Nelson (born May 20, 1986) is an American politician and current Secretary of the Louisiana Department of Revenue, appointed by Governor Jeff Landry.
-He is an engineer, attorney and former Representative of the Louisiana House of Representatives representing Louisiana's 89th district from January 13, 2020, to January 8, 2024.
+Richard James Nelson (born May 20, 1986) is an American politician, engineer, attorney, and academic administrator who is the president of the Louisiana Community and Technical College System since January 2026.
+A member of the Republican Party, he served as Secretary of the Louisiana Department of Revenue from 2024 to 2025, under by Governor Jeff Landry, and represented Louisiana's 89th district in the Louisiana House of Representatives from 2020 to 2024.
 He was a candidate for governor of Louisiana in the 2023 Louisiana elections.

 Early life and education

 Richard Nelson was born on May 20, 1986, in McAllen, Texas, to Michael and Deborah Nelson.
 He is the second of four children.

 Nelson graduated from Mandeville High School in 2004.
 While in high school, he also became an Eagle Scout.

 Nelson graduated summa cum laude from Louisiana State University in 2007 with a Bachelor of Science in Biological engineering.
 He graduated from Paul M. Hebert Law Center in 2010.
 Nelson was a member of the Louisiana Law Review and Order of the Coif.